Use rubygems

 Certain requests, such as looking up an email address, may have an asynchronous response (since there’s some complex background processing involved).
 For these requests you can either poll the endpoint, or give us a webhook URL you want to be called when the request has finished processing.

 You can set a webhook URL endpoint in your account settings to be used with all requests.
-Alternatively, you can pass along a webhook_url query parameter along with requests.
+Alternatively, you can pass along a webhook_url

-To link up your requests to webhooks you can pass a webhook_id parameter when making these calls, containing a custom defined webhook identifier.
+parameter when making these calls, containing a custom defined webhook identifier.
 We’ll pass this identifier back to you with the webhook request.

-If you return anything other than a HTTP 200 status to the webhook POST then we’ll try to deliver the webhook up to 5 times with an exponential backoff.
+status to the webhook POST then we’ll try to deliver the webhook up to 5 times with an exponential backoff.

 Response POST body

-Attribute Description
+Attribute | Description |

-id string Custom user-supplied webhook identifier.
+string Custom user-supplied webhook identifier. |

-status integer Either a 200 status code (record was found), or a 404 status code (record was not found).
+integer Either a 200 status code (record was found), or a 404 status code (record was not found). |

-body hash Result object, either null or the encoded person.
+hash Result object, either null or the encoded person. |

 For testing webhooks, we recommend a useful service called Request Bin, which allows you to inspect arbitrary webhook requests.